What is your take on Ouspensky’s Self-remembering?

 In fact, Self-remembering and the transformation of negative emotions (neutralization of psychological suffering) are simultaneous.
 That, I presume, is why Ouspensky said that to transform negative emotions Self-remembering (The Judgement) is required.

 The fact is that, in Buddha’s words: deeds are done but there is no doer thereof.
 If that is realized then the true Self “is remembered” and there is no ground for self-centered negative emotions to stand on.
-True Self-remembering is Freedom or Love or Peace because of that fact; because every action is Totality’s action, not individual, and not because “we have mastered how to do it” or “have reached or accomplished some personal goal”.
+True Self-remembering is Freedom or Love or Peace because of that fact; because every action is Totality’s action, not individual, and not because “we have mastered how to do it” or “have reached or accomplished some personal spiritual goal”.

 Self-remembering is an action.
 When that action is performed successfully the underlying Understanding is that there is no one remembering or transforming anything.
 The “Self” is realized as impersonal, effortless and ever present, and reality is presented as is, as Consciousness.
 When not successful we go back to experiencing one or more of the last ten major arcana so that work can be done in making conscious and clearing the mind of various degrees of imagination according to each person’s psychic constitution and history; but mainly and ultimately: the imagination of self.